aguilarcarboni/eleven/readme.md

 ```

 ### Results
-- Scored 88% in the project.
+- Scored a 88% in the project.

 ### created by [@aguilarcarboni](https://github.com/aguilarcarboni/)